ToolJet/ToolJet/docs/versioned_docs/version-2.2.0/data-sources/smtp.md

 ## Connection

-A SMTP server can be connected with the following credentails:
+A SMTP server can be connected with the following credentials:
 - **Host**
 - **Port**
 - **User**